chance2021/devopsdaydayup/017-AzureKeyVaultSecretExpirySolution/README.md

 # Project Name: Azure Key Vault Solution

 ## Project Goal
+In this guide, you will learn how to respond to Azure Key Vault events that are received via Azure Event Grid by using Azure Logic Apps via Terraform.

 ## Table of Contents
 - [Project Name: Azure Key Vault Solution](#project-name-azure-key-vault-solution)